alhkam/TaskApp/README.md

 You must run the application as 'Spring Boot App'
 Make sure that your database is connected before run the application.

+Once you application is running you should access your localhost:8080/